johncarmack1984/character-voice-generator/README.md

 >    Her voice is Medium in size, and she speaks at a Medium tempo with a Quiet volume.
 Her attitude is Agressive, and her Welsh accent can be heard in everything she says.
 >
 >    Bark Phoenix's vocal issue is None.

+>    Herman Tomfoolery's voice has a Laban Effort of Floating (Sustained, indirect & light).
+He is a Man who places his voice in his Chest.
+He is Young, and the air in his voice has a Dry quality.
+>
+>    His voice is Small in size, and he speaks at a Medium tempo with a Loud volume.
+His attitude is Friendly, and his General American accent can be heard in everything he says.
+>
+>    Herman Tomfoolery's vocal issue is Lisp.

+>    Gol Den Retriever's voice has a Laban Effort of Gliding (Sustained, direct & light).
+He is a Man who places his voice in his Nose.
+He is Middle aged, and the air in his voice has a Breathy quality.
+>
+>    His voice is Large in size, and he speaks at a Fast tempo with a Medium volume.
+His attitude is Agressive, and his Southern California accent can be heard in everything he says.
+>
+>    Gol Den Retriever's vocal issue is Mumbler.